 It seems like the flashier the church gets, the less spiritual power it has.
 Interestingly, research suggests that flashy is going flat.
 That is to say, Christians who are seeking an authentic church experience are not looking for another rock concert or coffee shop or positive message presented as a sermon.

 They are looking for real, raw Jesus.
 They are looking for the cross to do its deadly work in their life.
 They are looking for the Bible to pierce their heart and separate their flesh and spirit.
 They are looking for the iron of other Christians who can compassionately brush off the hard edges of their sin.
 But above all, they are looking for the biblical church.
 The one who proclaims the Gospel, matures in truth, loves deeply, and nothing more.
 That is the church we are here to discuss.

 However, let me be clear to those who might confuse this discussion with another.
-This church is not one of religious orthodoxy, Catholicism, or any denominational heritage.
+This church is not one of religious tradition, Catholicism, or any denominational heritage.
 It is quite the contrary.

-The first place many Christians go when they feel the failure of church modernism is back to the ritual-laden and unbiblical church traditions found throughout history.
+The first place many Christians go when they feel the failure of church modernism is back to the ritual-laden and extra-biblical church traditions found throughout history.

-We’re actually calling Christians to look back even further—to the New Testament church and to the instructions for Christian gathering found in the Holy Scriptures.
+We’re actually calling Christians to look back even further—to the New Testament, 1st Century Church and to the instructions for Christian gathering found in the Holy Scriptures.

 Ultimately, we believe Christians are homesick for deep and committed missional community.
 We believe Christians are longing to be discipled and spiritually parented by mature men and women of the cross.
 We believe Christians are craving the unabridged and rich truths of the Bible.
 But most of all, we believe the absence of these very things is what’s causing millions of Christians to leave the institutional church on a search for Jesus.

-But this leaves us with a critical question: Where do we find that biblical expression of church?
+But this leaves us with one critical question: Where do we find that biblical expression of church?